West Caldwell, New Jersey: History

 Additionally, West Caldwell contains a number of smaller parks and land preserves, such as Memorial Park and Francisco Park.
 Hatfield Swamp, located in the western section of the town along its borders with the towns of Fairfield, Roseland, and East Hanover, is a protected preservation that usually very little building is allowed to be done on.

 Though today the Caldwell area is considered to be a suburb of both Newark and New York, the area originally developed as its own individual, self-contained town and economy rather than as urban sprawl from a larger city.
 When it was formed, a few miles of woods separated downtown Caldwell from Newark or any of its developing suburbs.
 Bloomfield Avenue is located in the center of town, and is home to many of the locally owned stores of the town.
 West Caldwell has several stores and strip malls, and two public town pools, Cedar Street Pool and Westville Pool.
 The township has few violent crimes and only two murders in its history.

 Geography

 According to the United States Census Bureau, the township had a total area of 5.11 square miles (13.24 km^{2}), including 5.10 square miles (13.20 km^{2}) of land and 0.02 square miles (0.04 km^{2}) of water (0.31%).

 Unincorporated communities, localities and place names located partially or completely within the borough include Ferncliff, Franklin, Pine Brook Bridge and Westville.

 West Caldwell borders the municipalities of Caldwell, Essex Fells, Fairfield Township, North Caldwell and Roseland in Essex County; and East Hanover in Morris County.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.